HardisonCo/.github/international/republic-of-serbia/rs-health/hms-act/index.md

 ## Integration Points

-This document outlines how HMS-ACT is integrated with rs_Health systems in Republic of Serbia.
+This document outlines how HMS-ACT is integrated with rs-health systems in Republic of Serbia.